westis/duv-next/draft.md

   1. URL parameters
   2. Filter components on the page
   3. Navigation menu links (Calendar and Results)
+- **Behavior**:
   - When a user navigates to the events page:
     - If URL parameters are present, they should be used to set the initial filter states.
     - If no URL parameters are present, default filters should be applied (e.g., upcoming year for Calendar, past year for Results).
   - When filters are changed on the page:
     - The URL should be updated to reflect the new filter states.
     - The filter components should update accordingly.
   - When Calendar or Results are clicked in the navigation menu:
     - The URL should be updated with the appropriate parameters.
     - The page should reload with the new filters applied.
     - The filter components should reflect the new filter states.
   - The sort order (ascending or descending) should be consistent with the selected date range:
     - Ascending for future events (Calendar)
     - Descending for past events (Results)
   - Any manual changes to the URL parameters should trigger a re-fetch of data and update of filter components.

 #### 1.6.
 API Call Notes